nickodell/GRSTGammaInc/README.md

 The original Fortran code is rumored to be licensed for inclusion in the SciPy project.

-For changes made by by Nick ODell, those changes are licensed under the BSD 3-Clause license, to the extent that he has the legal right to do so.
-These files may be considered derivative works of algorithm 969.

 If this is too much legal risk for you, then don't use this repo.